 Pericardial effusion is accumulation of fluid in the pericardium.
 Cardiac tamponade Cardiac Tamponade Cardiac tamponade is pressure on the heart by blood or fluid that accumulates in the two-layered sac around the heart (pericardium).
 This disorder interferes with the heart's ability to pump... read more occurs when a large pericardial effusion prevents the heart from properly filling with blood and therefore prevents the heart from pumping enough blood to the rest of the body.

-Constrictive pericarditis Chronic pericarditis is inflammation of the pericardium (the flexible two-layered sac that envelops the heart) that begins gradually, is long-lasting, and results in fluid accumulation in the... read more , which is rare, occurs when the fluid that accumulates is thick and fibrous and causes the layers of the pericardium to stick together.
+Constrictive pericarditis Chronic Pericarditis , which is rare, occurs when the fluid that accumulates is thick and fibrous and causes the layers of the pericardium to stick together.
 Constrictive pericarditis can be transient, for example if it is caused by an infection, or chronic if it occurs after a disorder that causes acute pericarditis.

 Fibrosis of the pericardium may follow purulent pericarditis (pericarditis caused by an infection and in which the pericardial effusion is pus-like) or accompany a connective tissue disorder such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more .
 In older patients, common causes are malignant tumors, heart attacks, Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
-This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more and tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more .
+This blockage causes unstable angina or a heart attack (myocardial infarction), depending on the location and amount... read more and tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more .
+Fibrosis of the pericardium differs from constrictive pericarditis in that it tends to cause less structural damage and not to impair the heart's pumping function.

 Hemopericardium (accumulation of blood within the pericardium) may lead to pericarditis, pericardial fibrosis, or cardiac tamponade.
 Common causes include chest injury, injury as a result of medical procedures such as cardiac catheterization Cardiac Catheterization and Coronary Angiography Cardiac catheterization and coronary angiography are minimally invasive methods of studying the heart and the blood vessels that supply the heart (coronary arteries) without doing surgery.
-These... read more and pacemaker insertion Artificial pacemakers Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more , and rupture of a thoracic aortic aneurysm Thoracic Aortic Aneurysms Thoracic aortic aneurysms are bulges (dilations) in the wall of the aorta in the part that passes through the chest (thorax).
+These... read more and pacemaker insertion Artificial Pacemakers There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more , and rupture of a thoracic aortic aneurysm Thoracic Aortic Aneurysms Thoracic aortic aneurysms are bulges (dilations) in the wall of the aorta in the part that passes through the chest (thorax).
 Thoracic aortic aneurysms may not cause symptoms, or they may cause... read more .